 Soybean aphids survive the winter as eggs laid on buckhorn.
 These eggs have been shown to have a supercooling point of -29°F. Soybean aphid eggs are adapted to survive most cold winters.
-Survivability of eggs is directly correlates to how severe the soybean crop will be affected the next year.
+Survivability of eggs are directly correlated to how severe the soybean crop will be affected the next year.